-Step 1: Follow-up on activities of "Cross- border mobility" project and transfer to pilot regions 2022-2025 Step 2a: In the frame of the ARPAF project "Cross-border mobility", several effective commuter cooperation models have already been identified.
-A toolbox has been developed and a first round of training courses was implemented.
-As the project was focused on some pilot areas, the experiences can be extended to other regions of the Alpine area (transfer).
-The pilot projects should also explore potentials for reducing overall commuter mobility, e.g. options for teleworking, decentralized workspaces, etc. Set-up of network of regional mobility coordinators 2025 in Pathway "Set-up a pathway of regional energy coordinators") as interface between company level, municipalities, and regions will be set- up.
-Step 2b: Pilot projects for location-flexible work solutions 2025-2030 Step 3: Recommendations for Alpine companies on decentralized work & living Based on experiences in step 1, several pilot projects with companies and municipalities are developed to test different approaches for location-flexible work solutions (e.g. experiments with teleworking/work floating approaches).
-This could include large companies which are major employers in a specific region (bottom-up) or municipalities/regions with a large share of outgoing commuter traffic (top-down).
-Pilot projects and experiments could have different focuses: general working times, times during peak travel seasons, ensuring productivity during winter seasons/natural hazard events) Should make use of existing platforms or apps (e.g. for carpooling).
-Should test financial incentives for teleworking models Based on first experiences of the regional mobility coordinators, a set of recommendations for Alpine companies to facilitate decentralized work&living solutions will be developed.
-2030 Stakeholders needed Companies for implementation Indicators for monitoring this pathway Municipalities (→ ALPACA network) Coworking office spaces/suppliers Pilots: number of follow-up pilot actions on commuter mobility Trainings: Number of participants of training sessions Regional mobility coordinators: Number of mobility coordinators installed Recommendations: number of companies that apply the recommendations
+Step 1: In the frame of the ARPAF project "Cross-border mobility", several Follow-up on effective commuter cooperation models have already been identified.
+A activities of "Cross- toolbox has been developed and a first round of training courses was border mobility" implemented.
+As the project was focused on some pilot areas, the project and transfer experiences can be extended to other regions of the Alpine area (transfer). to pilot regions The pilot projects should also explore potentials for reducing overall commuter mobility, e.g. options for teleworking, decentralized workspaces, etc. 2022-2025 Step 2a: Network of regional mobility coordinators (parallel to energy coordinators Set-up of network of in Pathway "Set-up a pathway of regional energy coordinators") as interface between company level, municipalities, and regions will be setregional mobility coordinators up. coordinators 2025 Step 2b: Based on experiences in step 1, several pilot projects with companies and municipalities are developed to test different approaches for location- Pilot projects for flexible work solutions (e.g. experiments with teleworking/work floating location-flexible work approaches).
+This could include large companies which are major solutions employers in a specific region (bottom-up) or municipalities/regions with a large share of outgoing commuter traffic (top-down).
+2025-2030 Pilot projects and experiments could have different focuses: general working times, times during peak travel seasons, ensuring productivity during winter seasons/natural hazard events) Should make use of existing platforms or apps (e.g. for carpooling).
+Should tast financial incentives for taleworking models.
+Step 3: Should test financial incentives for teleworking models Based on first experiences of the regional mobility coordinators, a set of Step 5. recommendations for Alpine companies to facilitate decentralized Recommendations work&living solutions will be developed. for Alpine companies on decentralized work & living solutions 2030 Stakeholders needed Companies for implementation Municipalities (\rightarrow ALPACA network) .or implementation Coworking office spaces/suppliers Indicators for Pilots: number of follow-up pilot actions on commuter mobility monitoring this • Trainings: Number of participants of training sessions pathway • Regional mobility coordinators: Number of mobility coordinators installed • Recommendations: number of companies that apply the recommendations

-Link to other pathways Relevance of measure f Direct link: IP_Tr4: Developing the Alps into a model region for shared mobility; IP_E3: Supporting low-carbon/low-energy Alpine lifestyle and business models; IP_SP2: Spatial planning measures for reducing the need of individual car traffic Indirect link: IP_E1: Set-up a network of regional energy coordinators; IP_SP1: Alpine wide concept "Spatial planning for climate protection for the Alpine Convention Role of the Alpine Implementation • ACB can coordinate the extension of the toolbox (stap 1) a g in coordination with WG Transport implement the pathway Governance set- up ACB in coordination with other relevant bodies of the AC launches set-up of regional mobility coordinators (link to Pathway "Set-up a network of regional energy coordinators") Twinning/know- how transferSupport to pilot activities, making use of expertise of ACB members and their networks.•Twinning approach for mobility coordinators Outreach Raise awareness on national level on activitie implemented at local/regional level Knowledge hub • Toolbox (step 1) to be implemented in ACB knowledge hub Integration in the ACB communication Content In formation on pilots, trainings, best practices, etc. strategy Tools Toolbox for mobility managers
+Link to other pathways Relevance of measure j mobility; IP business mo need of indi Indirect link IP_SP1: Alpi P_Tr4: Developing the Alps into a model region for shared E3: Supporting low-carbon/low-energy Alpine lifestyle and odels; IP_SP2: Spatial planning measures for reducing the vidual car traffic : IP_E1: Set-up a network of regional energy coordinators; ne wide concept "Spatial planning for climate protection ovention Role of the Alpine Convention to Implementatior • ACB can coordinate the extension of the toolbox (step 1), e.g. in coordination with WG Transport implement the pathway Governance se up the AC launches set-up of regional mobility coordinators (link to Pathway "Set-up a network of regional energy coordinators") Twinning/know- how transfer• Support to pilot activities, making use of exp of ACB members and their networks.• Twinning approach for mobility coordinators Outreach Raise awareness on national level on activities implemented at local/regional level Knowledge hub • Toolbox (step 1) to be implemented in ACB knowledge hub Integration in the ACB communication Content nformation on pilots, trainings, best practices, etc. strategy Tools Toolbox for mobility managers